 - Arm and leg buds are visible

-- Brain has differentiated into 5 different area
+- Brain has differentiated into 5 different areas

 There are a lot of changes going on inside your body, although you likely won’t be aware of most of them.
-The biggest symptom you’ll notice this week is a missed period.
+Other symptoms that we discussed last week will come along soon, but the biggest symptom you’ll notice this week is a missed period.

 It’s time for a quick biology lesson!
 Each month, your body thickens up the lining of your uterus, a blood and nutrient-rich layer known as the endometrium.
 If you don’t get pregnant, this layer sloughs off and your period begins.